How Does Wix Make Money?

 3. Wix eCommerce and Transaction Fees

-Wix eCommerce is built into the Core plan and above, giving merchants the tools to run a full online store - secure payments, customizable shipping, tax management, and sales analytics.
-But the more significant revenue stream here is not the plan fee itself: it is transaction fees through Wix Payments.
+Wix eCommerce is built into the Core plan and above, giving merchants the tools to run a full online store: secure payments, customizable shipping, tax management, and sales analytics.
+But the more significant revenue stream here is not the plan fee itself.
+It is transaction fees through Wix Payments.

-Wix Payments is Wix’s native payment processor.
+Wix Payments is Wix's native payment processor.
 When merchants use Wix Payments to accept orders, Wix earns a percentage of every transaction processed.
-Standard rates run at 2.9% + $0.30 per transaction for card payments in the US - directly in line with major payment processors.
+Standard rates run at 2.9% + $0.30 per transaction for card payments in the US, directly in line with major payment processors.
 With millions of active Wix stores processing sales daily, this payment processing revenue has become a material part of the Wix revenue model.

 Merchants who choose third-party payment gateways instead of Wix Payments may also pay an additional transaction fee to Wix on some plans, providing a further revenue layer.